 In 1978, Attorney Robert P. Fitzsimmons established his practice in Warwood, West Virginia.
 During the firm's early years, it concentrated heavily on criminal defense.
-In the early 1980s, the firm began handling serious injury cases and medical malpractice.
+In the early 1980s, the firm began handling serious injury and medical malpractice cases.

 In 2004, Attorneys Robert J. Fitzsimmons and Brent E. Wear came onboard and have been handling personal injury, medical malpractice, and construction accident cases, in addition to other litigation matters.
 In 2008, Attorney Clayton J. Fitzsimmons joined the firm.
 Justin Wiater came on board in 2014.
 In 2016, Don Kresen became part of the team.
 In 2017, Mark Colantonio completed the roster of attorneys.
 The attorneys’ collective experience is in excess of 100 years and all live in West Virginia.

 The Fitzsimmons Law Firm PLLC has a longstanding reputation for its litigation and appellate practice.
-Over the years, the firm has represented numerous individuals and businesses in the state and federal courts, and has won over half a billion in verdicts and settlements, with 125 individual cases securing over $1 million dollars alone.
+Over the years, the firm has represented numerous individuals and businesses in the state and federal courts, and has won over a Billion Dollars in verdicts and settlements with 190 individual cases.

 Several of the firm's cases have received national attention, including Jani (Estate of Mike Webster) v.
 NFL Bell/Rozelle Pension Fund (4th Cir.
 2006).
 In this case, the firm represented Hall of Fame Pittsburgh Steeler, Mike Webster against the NFL – the only reported disability lawsuit won against the NFL to date and the first case to successfully prove and recognize that football-related activities can cause Chronic Traumatic Encephalopathy

 In another noteworthy case, the firm represented West Virginia University in a successful lawsuit against its former football coach, Rich Rodriguez, who left the school to coach at the University of Michigan.
-Rodriguez settled and agreed to pay the full liquidated damage provision outlined in his employment contract.
+Rodriguez settled and agreed to pay the full liquidated damage provision of Four Million Dollars outlined in his employment contract.